0zean/MODWT-MARS/README.md

 MODWT allows for decomposition of nondyadic lengthed signals and is circular-shift invariant making it suitable for financial time series prediction.
 It decomposes a signal in time-frequency space, exposing time-frequency information in the orignal signal not seen otherwise.
 Since the MODWT-MRA gives time-aligned decompositions it is used over MODWT alone.

-A level 3 MODWT-MRA, using a Dauchecies least asymmetric wavelet, is produced in R using reflection of the right boundary to eliminate edge effects (padding techniques or thresholding could also be tried).
+A level 3 MODWT-MRA, using a Dauchecies least asymmetric wavelet (symlet), is performed in R using reflection of the right boundary to eliminate edge effects (padding techniques or thresholding could also be tried).
 A feature set is generated autoregressively by taking the 4 previous values at each time step given by the expression below.
+A symlet is chosen since it is a minimum phase form of daubechies and is thus causal (since it's phase angle is approximatelty linear).

 At time t, value x is defined as: